 Executive Committee, National Education Association

-Earl Wiman was elected to the National Education Association Executive Committee in July 2011 for a three-year term.
+Earl Wiman was elected to the National Education Association Executive Committee for a second three-year term in July 2014.
 While serving on the Executive Committee, Earl has helped lead NEA’s signature initiative to transform schools: “Leading the Professions.”

 NEA President Dennis Van Roekel recently called upon Earl to serve on the core leadership team for the development of a new NEA Leadership Curriculum and as a member of the planning team for the LGBTQ Dialogue.
 Earl serves as the Executive Committee liaison to three Board committees: Sexual Orientation and Gender Identity, Legislative, and Professional Standards and Practices.
 He also brings vast Association experience to his work with the NEA Annual Meeting Review Committee and as a member of the Great Lakes Center Board of Directors.